-We tested information produced by the Bank and used in development of assumptions in calculation of expected credit loss, as well as for such indicators as: default, significant increase of credit risk, probability of default, loss given default, recoveries, macroeconomic indicators, which directly affect the amounts of expected credit loss on loans and advances to customers.
+assumptions in calculation of expected credit loss, as well as for such indicators as: default, significant increase of credit risk, probability of default, loss given default, recoveries, macroeconomic indicators, which directly affect the amounts of expected credit loss on loans and advances to customers.

-Also, we checked completeness and accuracy of disclosures in the separate financial statements of the Bank regarding significant judgements and estimates of expected credit losses and credit risk.
+Also, we checked completeness and accuracy of disclosures in the consolidated financial statements of the Group regarding significant judgements and estimates of expected credit losses and credit risk.

-Other information included in the Bank's Annual report and the Bank's Annual Information of the Issuer of Securities for 2024
+Other information included in the Group's Annual report and the Bank's Annual Information of the Issuer of Securities for 2024

-Other information consists of the Bank's Annual report (including the Bank's Management report) and other information included in the Bank's Annual Information of the Issuer of Securities (including the Corporate Governance report), but does not include separate financial statements and our auditor's report thereon.
+Other information consists of the Group's Annual report (including the Group's Management report) and other information included in the Bank's Annual Information of the Issuer of Securities (including the Corporate Governance report), but does not include consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.

-Our opinion on the separate financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the separate financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact 1 We have nothing to report in this regard.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

-Responsibilities of management and the Supervisory Board for the separate financial statements ""
+Responsibilities of management and the Supervisory Board for the consolidated financial statements.

-Managementais responsible for the preparation and fair presentation of the separate financial statementspin accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management in accordance with IFRSs, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the separate financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do SO.
+In preparing the consolidated financial statements, management is responsible for assessing the Group subility to continue as a going concern, disclosing, as applicable, matters related to going concernand using the going concern basis of accounting unless management either intends to the Group to cease operations, or has no realistic alternative but to do so.

-The Supervisory Board of the Bank is responsible for overseeing the Bank's financial reporting process.
+The Supervisory Board of the Bank is responsible for overseeing the Group's financial reporting process.

-Auditor's responsibilities for the audit of the separate financial statements
+Auditor's responsibilities for the audit of the consolidated financial statements

-Our objectives are to obtain reasonable assurance about whether the separate financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these separate financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.